stanleyye/jCMS/README.md

 ```

 For hot reloading Spring boot, the spring boot dev tools plugin can be used.
-Run the main method directly without using maven.
+Run the main method directly in the IDE without using maven.

-TODO: add a webpack hot reloading server for frontend
+For the frontend side, run ```npm start```